acammarat/pindol/README.md

 ## How to prepare, run and analyse a Normal Dynamics simulation

-The workflow on how to prepare, run and analyse a Normal Dynamics simulation can be found in the [example folder](https://github.com/acammarat/pindol/tree/main/examples).
+The workflow on how to prepare, run and analyse a Normal Dynamics simulation can be found in the [`examples` folder](https://github.com/acammarat/pindol/tree/main/examples).

 ## Usage